5 spectacular places on the Via Francigena in Tuscany

 3. Pocket-sized Monteriggioni

-You can also take a tour of the walls to enjoy panoramic views of the region.
-Each July, Monteriggioni is also host to a Medieval Festival, one of the most impressive in the region.
+You can take a tour of the walls to enjoy panoramic views across the surrounding Sienese countryside.
+Each July, Monteriggioni also hosts a Medieval Festival, one of the most atmospheric and well-attended in the region, when the village fills with people in period costume and the square comes alive with music, jousting, and market stalls.

 siena-walking-tuscany-via-francigena-caminoways